Deportation of Korean adoptees from the United States: Adam Crapser

 Adam Crapser was adopted from South Korea by United States citizens in 1979, then readopted by a second family years later.
 Both families were charged with child abuse, and Crapser was later left alone without United States citizenship.
 Crapser had run-ins with law, including 3 domestic violence incidents and a charge of contributing to the sexual delinquency of a minor, that led to him not being eligible for a green card after years of searching for his proper adoption documentation.

-Crapser now lives in South Korea after being deported from the United States.
-He filed a lawsuit against one of the biggest international adoption agencies, Holt Children's Services, for negligence in sending thousands of children to the United States and other countries without "accounting for their future citizenship."
+Crapser filed a lawsuit against one of the biggest international adoption agencies, Holt Children's Services, for negligence in sending thousands of children to the United States and other countries without "accounting for their future citizenship."
+In May 2023, the court found in Crapser's favor and ordered Holt to pay nearly $75,000 in damages.
+Crapser now lives in Mexico.

-D

-D was moved to the United States at the age of five through the now terminated Friends of Children of Various Nations adoption agency.
-After moving between multiple foster homes, D got involved in gang activity that led him to be deported to South Korea in 2002.

-Monte Haines (Ho-kyu Han)

-Born in 1970, Monte Haines was sent to Iowa in 1978.
-Abused by his adoptive parents, he was shuffled between foster homes for years before being adopted to a family that never secured his citizenship.
-He would serve honorably in the military and worked as a tattoo artist and a truck driver, claiming that his did not know his driving partner was smuggling drugs when he was arrested.
-Monte was deported in 2009 with $20 in his pocket and has been struggling to survive in Korea ever since.

-Hong

-Hong was among the thousands of Korean children adopted before 1983 and left without U.S. citizenship.
-He was sexually abused by his adoptive father and abandoned by his adoptive mother shortly after.
-Hong suffers from anxiety and depression due to these past events, and although he has residency in the United States, his adoptive parents never filed for citizenship.
-Hong wants to visit Korea, but he cannot apply for a U.S. passport.

-Jessica Johnson

-Jessica Johnson was adopted in 1974.
-Johnson's adoptive father does not recall any social worker seeing to Johnson's adoption in the first 6 months after the adoption took place.
-As a result, the "correct paperwork was never filed, and she was unable to find employment."

 Hyebin Schreiber

-Adopted by her uncle and aunt in Kansas, Hyebin Schreiber arrived in the US in 2014 at 15 years of age from relatives who could not afford to care for her.
+Adopted by her uncle and aunt in Kansas, Hyebin Schreiber arrived in the United States in 2014 at 15 years of age from relatives who could not afford to care for her.
 Her uncle, retired Army Lt.
 Col. Patrick Schreiber spent much of 2013 and 2014 deployed to Afghanistan, and was unaware that he would need to formally apply for naturalization prior to her 16th birthday to qualify.
-After a protracted court battle, the 10th Circuit Court of Appeals ruled in 2019 that she must return to Korea.
+After a protracted court battle, the United States 10th Circuit Court of Appeals ruled in 2019 that she must return to Korea.